Retirement App: Feel Close to Family Even If You’re Apart

 NOTE: This ability to share stories only in the future is still being developed.

-8. Achieving a sense of completeness
+8. Achieve a sense of completeness

 In business it is common to produce some sort of completion report when a particular project or operation has been completed.
 All the issues that cropped up, and how they were dealt with, form the basis of a learning experience for the organisation.